 Combined Medicine-Pediatrics Continuity Clinic

 Combined Medicine-Pediatrics trained faculty staff the house officer continuity clinic.
-Interns and residents are encouraged to follow the patients they discharge from the hospital and care for in the Emergency Department, and these patients help form each resident’s clinic population over a four-year period.
+Interns and residents are encouraged to follow the patients they discharge from the hospital, nursery and care for in the Emergency Department, and these patients help form each resident’s clinic population over a four-year period.

 Pre-clinic conferences on ambulatory topics in both medicine and pediatrics are held weekly.
 Conferences are a collaborative experience with residents and faculty.

 The residents establish a continuity experience with their patients and have annual adult exams, pediatric well child checks, return appointments and acute visits scheduled weekly.
-We serve a diverse patient population with a wide range of medical conditions and socioeconomic status.
 Residents have a balanced outpatient experience and see approximately 50% pediatric and 50% adult patients in each session.